A Popular Misconception

 A Universal Application

-What is astounding about the definition of faith given in the Bible is that it has a universal application.
-Every belief system has its basic way of viewing the world, the content of its worldview to which adherents ascribe truth.
-Furthermore, every worldview reaches the point at which they commit to their beliefs in faith, stepping out in hope toward things unseen.
+What is amazing about the Biblical definition of faith is that it has a universal application.
+Every belief system has its way of seeing the world, the content of its worldview.
+What’s more, every worldview reaches the point at which they commit to their beliefs in faith, stepping out in hope toward things unseen.

 Even when someone attempts to build a worldview with no need for a step of faith, it is a step of faith to believe they can do so.